wp-plugins/wp-meetup/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the options page located at Settings -> WP Meetup and follow the instructions.
 4. To include the event calendar on a page, create a new page and in the content editor, enter `[wp-meetup-calendar]` where you want the calendar to appear on the page.
-5. To include a variable number of months on the event calender, use shortcode, e.g. `[wp-meetup-calender number_of_months='4']` by default the calender displays two months (the current, and the next).
+5. To include a variable number of months on the event calender, use shortcode, e.g. `[wp-meetup-calendar number_of_months='4']` by default the calender displays two months (the current, and the next).
+6. Starting with version 1.5.0, you now have the ability to show any number of previous and future events!
+Try, for example, [wp-meetup-calendar start_month=-2 end_month=2].
+This will show a total of 4 months (2 previous months, and the next 2 months, all relative to the current month).
+Play around with it, it's great to be able to have this variable calendar showing!

 **Important: If you're upgrading from a version prior to 1.2, make sure to disable the plugin and re-enable it.**